AndreyNautilus/AndreyNautilus.github.io/content/posts/2024-07-29-random-points-in-circle.md

 point being inside the circle.

-Obvious drawback - undefined number of attempts, but with uniformly distributed points in a box the average amount of attempt should not be greater than 2.
+Obvious drawback - undefined number of attempts, but with uniformly distributed points in a box the average amount of attempt should not be greater than 2 (on average we need `4 / PI` attempts).